-High Acres Farm is a 176-acre working farm in Shelburne, Vermont, perched along the eastern shores of Lake Champlain, looking out across the water at the Adirondacks.
-It is located within Shelburne Farms, a 1,400-acre nonprofit organization, offering a range of educational programming.
+High Acres Farm is a 176-acre homestead in Shelburne, Vermont — perched along the eastern shores of Lake Champlain, looking out across the water at the Adirondack Mountains of New York.

 High Acres Farm is located within Shelburne Farms, a 1,400-acre nonprofit organization offering a range of educational programming focused around sustainability.

 The landscape at High Acres Farm is a mix of gardens, fields, forests, streams, a pond, and a private beach on Lake Champlain.
 In the fields, we grow hay and wildflowers for Shelburne Farms to feed to its cows.
 In the forests, the trees are mostly maple, cedar, ash, and pine, with seasonal streams and a small pond that vary in shape and size depending on precipitation.
 A network of informal walking trails provide easy access to different parts of the land.

 The buildings at High Acres Farm are grouped along a ridgeline, looking over hills and fields below, and to the lake and mountains beyond.
 At the center of the campus is the historic Main House — with eight private bedrooms, a sparkling farmhouse kitchen, a yoga loft, and beautiful common spaces for many kinds of gatherings.